-In the interest of professionalism and collegiality the Department of Nursing encourages open communication including sharing of ideas and resolution of concerns at the lowest level possible.
-Students are encouraged to communicate their ideas, comments, suggestions and concerns by talking with their faculty and/or participating in the Student Nurse Association (SNA).
+In the interest of professionalism and collegiality, the Department of Nursing encourages open communication including the sharing of ideas and resolution of concerns at the lowest level possible.
+Students are encouraged to communicate their ideas, comments, suggestions, and concerns by talking with their faculty and/or participating in the Student Nurse Association (SNA).
 From time to time students or faculty may request a student/faculty forum to discuss matters of interest to one or both groups.

-If a student has a concern that cannot be addressed and resolved by one of the above channels, the student is expected to proceed through the chain of command in the following order:
+If a student has a concern that cannot be addressed and resolved by one of the above channels, student is expected to proceed through the chain of command in the following order:

-- 1. Speak directly with the clinical faculty member involving clinical course matter or lecture faculty member for theory course concern. - 2.
-Speak directly with the course lead instructor involving course matters (if different from clinical or lecture faculty) - 3.
-Speak directly with RN-BSN Coordinator (if different from course/clinical faculty)
+- 1. Speak directly with the clinical faculty member involving clinical course matter or lecture faculty member for theory course concern. - 2.Speak directly with the course lead instructor involving course matters (if different from clinical or lecture faculty). - 3.Speak directly with the RN-BSN Coordinator (RCC students go to Dr. Dawn Blue, all other CC students go to Dr. Younglee Kim).

-If the concern is not resolved through the informal process described above the student may file a Formal Complaint by progressing to the next level of chain of command.
+If the concern is not resolved through the informal process described above, the student may file a Formal Complaint by progressing to the next level of chain of command.

-For matters involving a course, program, faculty or related matter, the student should contact the following administrators in the order below:
+For matters involving a course, program, faculty or related matter, the student should contact the following administrations in order below:

 - 1. The Undergraduate Program Director

-- 2. The Department of Nursing of Nursing Chair/Chief Nursing Administrator
+- 2. The Department of Nursing Chair/Chief Nursing Administrator

 - 3. The Dean of College of Natural Sciences

 Students are expected to act with professionalism and respect at all times and not detract from the learning or reputation of others.
 As a student of professional nursing, student behavior extends beyond the classroom.
-This includes clinical agencies, social media and any other written or oral communication related to the CSUSB program of nursing.
-If a classroom or clinical concern occurs, students should consult with the faculty member in an appropriate manner and time as defined by the faculty member, syllabus and/or student handbook.
+This includes clinical agencies, social media, and any other written or oral communication related to the CSUSB program of nursing.
+If classroom or clinical concern occurs, students should consult with the faculty member in an appropriate manner and time as defines by the faculty member, syllabus, and/or student handbook.